-The subsurface exploration conducted for this project consisted of eight (8) borings (identified as Boring Nos.
-B-1 through B-8) advanced to depths of 10 to $25\pm$ feet below the existing site grades.
+The subsurface exploration conducted for this project consisted of elven (11) borings (identified as Boring Nos.
+B-13 through B-23) advanced to depths of 10 to $30\pm$ feet below the presently existing site grades.
+As discussed in the previous section of this report, twelve borings were previously drilled at the subject site extending to depths of 5 to $30\pm$ feet, identified as Borings B-1 through B-12.
 All of the borings were logged during drilling by a member of our staff.

 The borings were advanced with hollow-stem augers, by a conventional truck-mounted drilling rig.
 Representative bulk and relatively undisturbed soil samples were taken during drilling.
-Relatively undisturbed soil samples were taken with a split barrel "California Sampler" containing a series of one inch long, 2.416± inch diameter brass rings.
+Relatively undisturbed samples were taken with a split barrel "California Sampler" containing a series of one inch long, 2.416± inch diameter brass rings.
 This sampling method is described in ASTM Test Method D-3550.
-In-situ samples were also taken using a 1.4± inch inside diameter split spoon sampler, in general accordance with ASTM D-1586.
+Samples were also taken using a 1.4± inch inside diameter split spoon sampler, in general accordance with ASTM D-1586.
 Both of these samplers are driven into the ground with successive blows of a 140-pound weight falling 30 inches.
 The blow counts obtained during driving are recorded for further analysis.
 Bulk samples were collected in plastic bags to retain their original moisture content.
 The relatively undisturbed ring samples were placed in molded plastic sleeves that were then sealed and transported to our laboratory.

 The approximate locations of the borings are indicated on the Boring Location Plan, included as Plate 2 in Appendix A of this report.
-The Boring Logs, which illustrate the conditions encountered at the boring locations, as well as the results of some of the laboratory testing, are included in Appendix B.
+The Boring Logs, which illustrate the conditions encountered at the boring locations, as well as the results of some of the laboratory testing, are included in Appendix B. The boring logs for the two previous studies are presented in Appendix F of this report.